DeltaCircuit/react-media-recorder/README.md

-# react-media-recorder :o2: :video_camera: :microphone:
+# react-media-recorder :o2: :video_camera: :microphone: :computer:

-`react-media-recorder` is a react component with render prop that can be used to record audio/video streams using [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) API.
+`react-media-recorder` is a fully typed react component with render prop that can be used to record audio/video streams using [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) API.

 ## Installation

 ```
 npm i -S react-media-recorder
 ```

 or

 ```
 yarn add react-media-recorder
 ```

 ## Usage